coston/react-obfuscate/readme.md

 > An intelligent React component to obfuscate any contact link

 ## How it works
-The user passes the contact link as a ```email, tel, sms, or facetime``` prop.
+The user passes the contact link as an ```email, tel, sms, or facetime``` prop.
 The component obfuscates href data until an onClick event.
+Links given their proper URL schemes.
 The link is rendered in reverse in the dom, but reversed again with css.
-This making the link user friendly on screen, but useless for spammers.
+This making the link useless for spammers, but user friendly on screen.

 ## Why
 The world needs obfuscated links that display the link in a friendly way.